Hamburg Fair

 What makes the Hamburger Dom so special?

-In the 11th century, merchants and craftsmen sought shelter from bad weather in the Hamburg Mariendom.
-After the church was demolished in the early 19th century, showmen finally found a permanent place for their markets in 1893 on Heiligengeistfeld.
-Since then, the Dom has evolved into one of the most significant folk festivals in Germany.
+In the 11th century, traders and craftsmen sought shelter from bad weather in the Hamburg Mariendom.
+After the church was demolished in the early 19th century, the showmen finally found a permanent place for their markets in 1893.
+Since then, the Dom has developed into one of the most significant folk festivals in Germany.

-On the approximately 160,000 square meters of festival grounds, over 260 showmen and numerous gastronomy businesses present their attractions.
-The range includes classic carousels and Ferris wheels as well as modern high-tech rides.
-Particularly popular are the regular fireworks, which light up the sky every Friday at 10:30 PM during the Dom.
+On the approximately 160,000 square meters of festival grounds, over 260 showmen and numerous catering businesses present their attractions.
+The range includes classic carousels and giant wheels as well as modern high-tech rides.
+Especially popular are the regular fireworks, which illuminate the sky every Friday at 10:30 PM during the Dom.

 A special highlight is the Family Day, which takes place every Wednesday.
-On this day, many rides and stalls offer discounted prices, making the Dom particularly attractive for families.
-Additionally, special themed events on the approximately 2,500 square meters of special event space provide extra entertainment.
+On this day, many rides and stands offer reduced prices, making the Dom particularly attractive for families.
+Additionally, special themed events on the approximately 2,500 square meter event area provide extra entertainment.

-Insider Tip: If you want to experience the Dom in a slightly quieter atmosphere, it is advisable to visit right at the start of opening hours or on less busy weekdays.
-This way, you can enjoy the attractions without long waiting times.
+Insider tip: If you want to experience the Dom in a somewhat quieter atmosphere, it is advisable to visit right at the beginning of opening hours or on less busy weekdays.
+This way, you can enjoy the attractions without long wait times.

 The most beautiful impressions from the Hamburg Dom.